Chris Brown Opted Not To Wish Rihanna Happy Birthday After Flirting With Her On Social Media

 “Chris didn’t reach out to Rihanna on her birthday for the simple fact that the day is about her, plain and simple,” a source shared with the outlet.
 “Chris is really happy just doing his own thing and is focused on his kids, Ammika (Harris), and his career at the moment.
 Chris is in a really good place in his life right now and he’s sure Rihanna is too.
 They’re living separate lives and it is what it is.”

 Another insider revealed that, at this point in their lives, Rihanna doesn’t expect any acknowledgment of her birthday from Brown, and was perfectly fine when he wasn’t among the people who had a positive message for her on her big day.
 The pair were last romantically involved in 2013, aside from their social media exchanges.

-“If they are in the same room, they will be cool and friendly with each other but they aren’t going to be in frequent contact and are not in contact for holidays or birthdays, it is just not the relationship and friendship they have anymore,” the source shared.
+The two reportedly support each other from a distance.
+However, the insider continued to say that the singers would be cordial with one another if they were ever in the same room together.
+Both have also said positive things about each other in recent years.

 Since their breakup, both Brown and Rihanna have moved on to other relationships.
 Brown famously dated actress Karrueche Tran, in addition to Harris.
 Rihanna moved on to Saudi billionaire Hassan Jameel, though the two have reportedly ended their relationship after four years together.
 On Thursday, the businesswoman didn’t have any man in sight and spent her day in Mexico with her friends.
 One of her fan Instagram pages shows a video of her blowing out her birthday candles alongside her posse.